zaari/nmea-parser/README.md

 ## License

-This crate is licensed under [Apache 2.0 license] which also includes liability and warranty statements.
+This crate is licensed under [Apache 2.0 license] which also includes the liability and warranty statements.

 [changelog]: CHANGELOG.md